 - Winnipeg Council committee directs the Public Works department to work to ensure recycled concrete aggregates are used in road-building projects

-- On September 21, the Public Works department was directed to work with MHCA, the Specification Review Committee and U of M Prof. Amed Shalaby to compile best practices and recommendations, including a cross-jurisdictional analysis, for increased use of recycled concrete aggregate.
+- In September 2020, the Public Works department was directed to work with MHCA, the Specification Review Committee and U of M Prof. Amed Shalaby to compile best practices and recommendations, including a cross-jurisdictional analysis, for increased use of recycled concrete aggregate.

 - Quarry rehabilitation work restarts

 - Manitoba has approved applications for rehab work on spent pits and quarries, after vigorously work by the MHCA to reactivate the Quarry Rehabilitation Program.
 The program was halted in 2018, pending review by the Auditor General.

 Need help with a problem?
 Submit an issue